Energy-and Spectral-Efficiency Trade-off in Distributed Massive-MIMO Networks: Fractional Programming-Based Energy Efficiency Maximization

+\textbf{Step 1: Reformulating the Objective Function:} Since the sum SE appears in both the numerator and denominator of \eqref{eq_4}, we reformulate the objective into the equivalent form in \eqref{eq_5_m}, which simplifies the optimization without affecting optimality.
+A formal proof of equivalence is provided in Appendix \ref{apx_2}.

-\textbf{Step 2: Relaxation of the Binary Association Variable:} To mitigate the high computational complexity associated with solving mixed-integer non-linear programming (MINLP) problems, we relax the binary constraint on the AP-UE association variable \( d_{mt} \).
-Specifically, the binary constraint in \eqref{eq_5_1} is relaxed to a continuous one as follows:
+\textbf{Step 2: Relaxation of the Binary Association Variable:} To mitigate the high computational complexity associated with solving MINLP problems, we relax the binary constraints on the variables $d_{mt}$ and $s_{m}$.
+Specifically, the binary constraints in \eqref{eq_4_1} and \eqref{eq_4_11} is relaxed to a continuous one as follows:

-\textit{Remark 1: Although the variable \( d_{mt} \) is now allowed to take continuous values, the structure of the objective function in \eqref{eq_5}, particularly the power consumption term, implicitly penalizes fractional values.
-This is because the association cost increases with the number of active AP-UE links.
-As a result, the optimization naturally encourages \( d_{mt} \) to converge towards binary values (either close to 0 or 1), thereby approximately satisfying the original binary constraint in \eqref{eq_5_1} while significantly reducing the problem’s complexity.}
+\textit{Remark 1: Although the binary variables are relaxed to continuous values, the power-consumption structure of the objective inherently penalizes fractional associations, driving the solutions toward near-binary values.
+This behavior is verified numerically in Section \ref{simulations}.}

-\textbf{Step 3: Approximation of the SINR Expression via Auxiliary Variables and Quadratic Transformation:} The SINR term \( \Gamma_t \) in the objective function \eqref{eq_5} and constraint \eqref{eq_5_3} is inherently non-linear and non-convex due to its fractional structure.
-To facilitate tractable optimization, we introduce an auxiliary variable \( \Gamma^{*}_{t} \), which serves as a concave lower bound to \( \Gamma_t \).
-By replacing \( \Gamma_t \) with \( \Gamma^{*}_{t} \), we effectively remove the non-linearity within the logarithmic function.
-This substitution necessitates a new constraint to ensure the validity of the approximation:
+\textbf{Step 3: Approximation of the SINR Expression via Auxiliary Variables and Quadratic Transformation:} The SINR expression \( \Gamma_t \) in both the objective function and the QoS constraints is non-convex due to its fractional structure inside the logarithm.
+To enable tractable optimization, we introduce an auxiliary variable \( \Gamma^{*}_{t} \) that serves as a concave lower bound to the true SINR and enforce the constraint

 However, constraint \eqref{eq_6_1} remains non-convex due to the fractional structure of \( \Gamma_t \).
-To address this issue, we apply the quadratic transformation technique proposed in \cite{shen2018fractional}, which introduces an iterative concave lower bound on \( \Gamma_t \).
-Consequently, the non-convex constraint \eqref{eq_6_1} is replaced by a tractable approximation:
+To address this, we apply the quadratic transformation technique on \( \Gamma_t \), which yields the following tractable approximation: